Tiny Habits: The Small Changes That Change Everything

 by BJ Fogg

 Tiny Habits was written by BJ Fogg, who is the founder of the Behavior Design Lab at Stanford University.
 He’s one of the world’s foremost experts on the science and psychology of behavior change, and his work in this area has had a significant impact on the way we approach habit change.
-Whether we’re talking about product development to personal development—if it involves change, BJ Fogg is your guy.
+Whether we’re talking about product development or personal development—if it involves change, BJ Fogg is your guy.
 And in Tiny Habits, he shares his research-backed insights on habit change and why it doesn’t have to be as hard as you think.

 Here’s what you’ll learn about in this book summary: